Wiznet/WizFi360_arduino_library/README.md

 <a name="example_testing"></a>
 ## Example testing

-This section guides you through tesing with ConnectWPA example as an example using WizFi360-EVB-Shield & Arduino Mega 2560 or WizFi360-EVB-Pico.
+This section will guide through testing with ConnectWPA example as an example using WizFi360-EVB-Shield & Arduino Mega 2560 or WizFi360-EVB-Pico.